Cecil County EMS: A Quick History

 Main Street Elkton is busy prior to the big fire of 1947.
 Source: Robinson Collection, Historical Society of Cecil County.

-Elkton barber, Tony Trotta, recalled that morning.
-In 1947, he worked at the shop where he plied his trade for most of life.
+Elkton barber Tony Trotta recalled that morning.
+In 1947, he worked at the shop where he plied his trade for most of his life.
 In those days, though, it was the Anthony Williams’ Barber Shop and Jewelry Store – his father-in-law’s shop.
-Hearing the approaching siren, he walked a few doors up the street to see what was going on.
+Hearing the approaching siren, he walked a few doors up the street to see what was happening.
 “I got there about the time the firemen did.
 Some fire was coming through the first floor, but, suddenly, about the time they started to put water on it, flames roared through the building,” Trotta detailed.

 Elkton main street fire